joanpablo/reactive_forms/README.md

 There are some cases where we want to implement a Form where a validation of a field depends on the value of another field.
 For example a sign-up form with *email* and *emailConfirmation* or *password* and *passwordConfirmation*.

-For that cases we must implement a custom validator and attach it to the **FormGroup**, lets see an example:
+For that cases we must implement a custom validator and attach it to the **FormGroup**, let's see an example:

 ```dart
 final form = FormGroup({